Montreal sports travel guide

 • Percival Molson Memorial Stadium: Home of the Alouettes.
 Located at 475 Avenue des Pins on the McGill University campus.

-• Saputo Stadium: Home of the Impact.
+• Saputo Stadium: Home of CF Montreal.
 Located at 4750 Rue Sherbrooke East inside Olympic Park.

 Arriving and getting around Montreal